 Whenever a user swipe right for a sponsored profile, he gets matched and gets a pre-drafted message from the support with whom he can either talk or connect by tapping on the link.
 Chatbots are normally utilized for this purpose.

 Boost: Boost is a premium feature that users can buy in the tinder app.
 It makes the user’s profile the top profile in the area for 30 minutes.
 This increases the chances of a match for up to 10x more profile views and 3x more matches.

 Super Likes: With this feature, Tinder allows users to indicate if they extremely like any individual.
 Users just get a couple of these before they run out, and after that, they will have to wait to get more or they can buy the same

 Now that we have shared with you how does tinder works and makes money, here are some cool takeaways that every dating startup business should pay attention to.
 If you are planning to build an app like Tinder, this is a great section for you to check out.

 Tinder made their idea of positive psychology.
 Users can swipe right to anybody but they can never know whether they have been rejected.
 This prevents negative psychology and the feeling of rejection that nobody needs and gives an extraordinary user experience.

-We all know how irritating it is to walk and type on a keyword, however, Tinder made something that required no efforts – only a simple swipe and you are all done.
-UX and application designers can learn a lot from this and see how removing friction can equal incredible user experience.
+We all know how irritating it is to walk and type on a keyword, however, Tinder made something that required no effort – only a simple swipe, and you are all done.
+UX and application designers can learn a lot from this and see how removing friction can equal an incredible user experience.